Skagway and Ketchikan are two of the most common travel destinations (that aren’t named “Juneau“) in Southeast Alaska.

 If you’re still not sure which place is for you, check out how we spent a day in Ketchikan during our cruise to see what’s available.

 Once again, I will state that I love both places equally and I highly recommend visiting both on your visit to Alaska if you have the time.
+However, for most people on a time crunch, Ketchikan (and Creek Street in particular) will be a more complete “Alaskan” experience.

 No matter whether you choose Skagway or Ketchikan (or both!) for your Alaska visit, I’m sure you’ll have an amazing time and we look forward to seeing you soon!